saddhussein/saddhussein.github.io/content/personal/_index.md

 ---
-title: Personal Notes
+title: Personal
 description: |
-  Thank you for expressing interest in my stories, opinions, or thoughts.
-If you've stumbled upon this by accident, feel free to leave.
-However, if you are genuinely intrigued by my personal life, you'll find it here.
+  Thank you for expressing interest in my personal stories, opinions, or thoughts.
+If you've stumbled upon this by accident, feel free to leave, or check my [portofolio](/portofolio) or my [profile](/about).
+However, if you are genuinely intrigued by my personal life, you'll find it [here](/memoir).
 author: "Saddam Hussein"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only